msagor/cisco_ai_interview_study_guide_/readme.md

-# 🚀 5-Day AI Security Research Engineer Interview Study Plan
+# 🚀 5-Day AI Security Engineer Interview Study Plan
-### Company: Cisco
-### Role: AI Security Research Engineer
 ### Goal
 This plan is designed to prepare for a senior AI Security Research Engineer interview focusing on: